 Discuss your holiday plans and traditions

 Traditions that seem completely normal to us may be surprising and new to au pairs.
 Remember that this is likely to be their first experience of Thanksgiving, and be sure to use this opportunity to discuss the meaning of the holiday with your au pair.
 It can be a great opportunity for kids to participate, and perhaps for them to teach their au pair something new.
-Check out our Thanksgiving 101 post for a quick refresher.

 Be specific when it comes to your plans for the holidays, so that au pairs know what to expect.
 Explain how you celebrate the holidays and who is involved, so they know something about the other friends and family members they may meet.
 Let them know if your plans include meals, outings, religious services, or other activities and whether the au pair is invited or expected to attend and how they can help.
 Be clear whether they will be “on duty” for childcare, or a guest, and how they can participate.